 Universal Love Band Live at Chill on the Hill, Humboldt Park in Milwaukee, WI.

-Bilibosa means "Celebrate" in the West African language of
+Bilibosa is "Celebrate" in the West African language of

-photos from Summerfest with special guests from Express Yourself Milwaukee singing
+Wolof.
+Photos from Summerfest with special guests from Express Yourself Milwaukee.

-Bilibosa.
-Special thanks to Holly Heabig-Wake and Claire Chin Stillman for their performances with us.
+Special thanks to special guests, Holly Heabig-Wake and Claire Chin

 "We're Dreamin', Dreamin'.